business dispute arbitration in Jasper, Michigan 49248

 Despite its advantages, arbitration does present challenges.
 Small businesses must consider:

-• Selection of Arbitrators: Finding impartial, experienced arbitrators familiar with local dynamics can be difficult in small communities.
+• Selection of Arbitrators: Finding impartial, experienced arbitrators familiar at a local employer can be difficult in small communities.

 • Costs: While often cheaper than litigation, arbitration expenses can vary, particularly if complex or prolonged proceedings occur.